 Participating employees (usually those working at least 1000 hours/year in the same or similar position)) contribute a certain percentage4.5 percent of their gross pay (as determined by IMRFState Statute) through payroll deduction.
 Contributions are tax deferred, that is, not subject to either Federal or Illinois income tax.
-Employees will be subject to federal income tax when refunded or withdrawn as a pension or death benefit.
-The Park District also contribution is to fund survivor's pensions, disability benefits, death benefits, and the retirement costs of its employees.
+Employees will be subject to federal income tax when the funds are refunded or withdrawn as a pension or death benefit.
+The Park District also contributes to IMRF as a percentage of total contributions earnings to IMRF.
+The Park District's contribution is to fund survivor's pensions, disability benefits, death benefits, and the retirement costs of its employees.